flutter/website/faq.md

 fast prototyping tool.
 Prototypes built with Flutter can be handed to developers and shipped to users as real apps.

-Flutter is also for _eng managers_ that need to lead mobile development teams.
+Flutter is also for _engineering managers_ that need to lead mobile development teams.
 Flutter allows eng managers to create a single _mobile app dev team_, unifying their development investments to ship more features faster,